• Broadband Guide

 In the past few years, we've seen Internet technology advance at an astonishing rate.
 Just a few short years ago, we'd have to wait an age to download a single MP3.
-With the introduction of high-speed broadband we can now get the same file in just a couple of minutes - sometimes even less!
+With the introduction of high speed broadband we can now get the same file downloaded in just a couple of minutes - sometimes even less!

 But just what is broadband?
 You've heard the term, but do you really understand what it is?
-How does it work?
-What do all these technical terms mean?
+How it works?
+What do all the technical terms related to broadband mean?
 What does the future hold?
 We'll take a look at these questions in this brief broadband guide.

 How does broadband work?